-If you were ever put under this kind of pressure, you know how intimidating it can be.
-After years of lawsuits and pushback from lawmakers, people are able to avoid this kind of pressure.
+If you were ever under this kind of pressure, you know how intimidating it can be.
+After years of lawsuits and pushback from lawmakers, people can avoid it.

 Entering into an installment plan or a partial payment plan with the IRS requires filing some paperwork.
 In most of these cases, you end up signing a waiver letting them off the hook for the ten-year period.
 When this is the case, the period is only allowed to be extended for six years.

-If the period is close to the end and you still owe the IRS a lot of money, they’ll put some pressure on you to get their money in full.
-They’ll offer what looks like an attractive agreement for the extension, but in the end, it’s unlikely to benefit you as the taxpayer.
+If the period is close to the end, and you still owe the IRS a lot of money, they’ll pressure you to get their money in full.
+They’ll offer an attractive agreement for the extension, but in the end, it’s unlikely to benefit you as the taxpayer.

-Unpaid Taxes Can Turn To a Major Headache
+Unpaid Taxes Can Turn Into a Major Headache

 If you end up with unpaid taxes, you’ll have them hanging over your head for years, collecting interest and fees as you struggle to pay them back or just forget.
-If you forget to pay your taxes, the IRS is sure to remember and find a way to remind you.
+If you fail to pay your taxes, the IRS will remember and find a way to remind you.

 If you’re looking for a tax relief company to work with, check out our guide for more info.

 The IRS has a 10-year statute of limitations to collect back taxes from the filing deadline of each year’s taxes.

 The IRS has no statute of limitations for unfiled tax returns or tax evasion.
 This means they can review records from any previous year.
 However, they usually focus on the last six years.